klee/klee.github.io/tutorials/using-symbolic.md

 {% endhighlight %}
 We now run the program using KLEE.
 For the program not to get stuck trying to read data, we need to provide some input.
 In our first run, we provide a symbolic standard input using `-sym-stdin` option.
 The symbolic input will make KLEE explore the path with successful password check.
 {% highlight bash %}
-$ clang -c -g -emit-llvm password.c
+$ clang -emit-llvm -c -g -O0 -Xclang -disable-O0-optnone password.c
 $ klee -posix-runtime password.bc -sym-stdin 10
-KLEE: NOTE: Using model: /home/klee/klee/build/Release+Debug+Asserts/lib/libkleeRuntimePOSIX.bca
+KLEE: NOTE: Using model: /home/klee/klee/build/Release+Debug+Asserts/lib/libkleeRuntimePOSIX64_Release+Debug+Asserts.bca
-KLEE: output directory is "/home/klee/klee-out-0"
+KLEE: output directory is "/home/klee/klee-out-1"
 KLEE: Using STP solver backend
-KLEE: WARNING: undefined reference to function: __errno_location
 KLEE: WARNING: undefined reference to function: printf
+KLEE: WARNING: undefined reference to function: strlen
+KLEE: WARNING: undefined reference to function: strncmp
 KLEE: WARNING ONCE: Alignment of memory from call "malloc" is not modelled.
 Using alignment of 8.
-KLEE: WARNING ONCE: calling external: syscall(4, 35171856, 35268224) at /home/klee/klee/runtime/POSIX/fd.c:544
+KLEE: WARNING ONCE: calling external: syscall(4, 94571123861232, 94571119847248) at /home/klee/klee/runtime/POSIX/fd.c:544 12
+KLEE: WARNING ONCE: calling __klee_posix_wrapped_main with extra arguments.
-KLEE: WARNING ONCE: calling external: printf(35146128) at [no debug info] Password found in standard input
+KLEE: WARNING ONCE: calling external: printf(94571123946704) at password.c:35 5
+Password found in standard input

-KLEE: done: total instructions = 1283
+KLEE: done: total instructions = 1856
 KLEE: done: completed paths = 6
+KLEE: done: partially completed paths = 0
 KLEE: done: generated tests = 6
 {% endhighlight %}
 We have now discovered the password using KLEE.